astromitts/django-session-manager/README.md

 Personal preference here - if you want Django success messages added to templates on successful login (required for tests)

+**MAKE_USERNAME_EMAIL** (Boolean)
+When True, a user's email address will be used as their username in the related Django User account.
+"Username" fields will be excluded from registration and profile forms.

+When False, users will be prompted to submit a separate username on registration and be able to change it in the user profile form later.

 ## SessionManagerEmailer
 Handler for sending emails via SendGrid.
 This app enforces a registration flow that looks like: